shogochiai/texhub/README.md

 ## Installation

 - `npm i`
-- `npm i -g texhub pdflatex` (tips: for texhub v0.0.13, you have to replace TEXBINDIR to /usr/local/bin)
+- `npm i -g texhub pdflatex` (tips: for texhub v0.0.13, you have to replace TEXBINDIR to /usr/local/bin in the command.js of texhub)
 - `npm start`
 - `open whitepaper.pdf`